 An herbarium is a systematically arranged collection of plants it can be anything from a room that houses dried plants to something small like a pressed flower journal.

 I keep an herbal journal that has a plant profile for each herb I’m learning about.
 You can get a copy of the herbal plant profile worksheet emailed to you by filling out the form below.

 The Herbarium is a virtual systematically arranged collection of plants.
 Each month members will find new articles on herbs and using herbs that strike a great balance between tradition and science.

 loved reading the article on incense, who knew the the cheap sticks at the store that remind me hippy pothead movies, isn’t true incense?
 I also got a lot out of the article on women’s hormones because, well, I’m getting older and want to learn how to best take care of my changing body.

 There are plant specific downloads, in fact there is one on there right now that is a 74 page article on calendula, it is impressive.
 But it’s not all work and no play, there is also fun stuff like the substitution chart above.
 There is an active forum which makes me really happy because sometimes, I just need to talk to someone knowledgeable about herbs.

 Each month new monographs will be added.
-Monographs are a plant specific and include informaiton such as actions, taste, energy, ways to use, safety concerns, scientific research and much, much more.
+Monographs are plant specific and include information such as actions, taste, energy, ways to use, safety concerns, scientific research and much, much more.
 There are also recipes for using herbs as food and as tinctures.
 And there is information on using the essential oil along with safety considerations.

 HANE is offering a year membership for only $39 until November 30th.
-This will give you full access to the Herbarium and get a pretty fun cooking ebook, also you’ll get any ebooks they publish this year.
+This will give you full access to the Herbarium and you get a pretty fun cooking ebook, also you’ll get any ebooks they publish this year.
 You’ll be able to print up any or all the articles to make a personal reference notebook.